2017-usfca-biol-395/ifinney-final-project/Final_Report.md

 Computational
 -------------

 The process to computationally parse and analyze the data gathered was accomplished using a systematic workflow.
 The process to computationally parse and analyze the data gathered was accomplished using a systematic workflow.
 The first step was to download the SRA table from NCBI.
 Using Terminal, I downloaded the SRA toolkit onto my computer and created a for loop script that would download the sequences.
 I then created an RScript that would parse the sequences downloaded.
 Next was to install all the necessary packages needed to get the dataset in the best suited format possible.
 The first step was to install all the necessary packages needed to get the dataset in the best suited format possible.
 In particular, the two most important packages that were installed were DADA2 and phyloseq.
 DADA2 is a type of open-software package that’s designed to model and correct Illumina-sequenced amplicon errors.
 It is able to directly extrapolate sequences and accurately resolve any error in as little as 1 nucleotide base (Callahan *et al.*, 2016).
 The phyloseq pack is also an open-software.
 This software project was made to preform analysis of microbiome census data present in R. It imports data and allows a user to preform various types of analysis like subsetting, multi-table comparisons, and diversity analysis (McMurdie and Holmes, 2013).
 This package essentially allowed me to make the different figures comparing the data between men and women.
 The metadata set was first downloaded from the NCBI database.
 Then through the creation of a fastq processing script, the metadata was thoroughly trimmed based on a set of parameters determined from the 454 sequencer.
 From here, DADA2 does its job to check for errors in each of the samples.
-After doing quality checks on the trimmed and denoised sequences, chimeras were removed from the sequences in order to obtain a clean read.
+After doing quality checks on the trimmed and denoised sequences, chimeras were removed from the sequences in order to obtain a cleaner read.
 Chimeras are formed from two miscloned and joined DNA sequences.
 The cleaned sequences variants were assigned taxonomy based on known sequences and then a phylogeny was created from a fasta file format of the data.
 A phyloseq object was constructed from the DADA2 output.
 Using dplyr and the psmelt function, a melted table was created from that phyloseq object.
 This process combines all the sample information, OTU, taxonomic classification into a single dataframe to produce graphics easily.
 Both objects were added to an Rmd file where I eventually created the figures for my analysis.
 Another important component I added to help create my figures was downloading a platform called Geneious.
 Essentially this platform is as a software application framework that serves to organize and analyze biological data (Kearse *et al.*, 2012).
 I used this software to create my phylogenetic tree.

 Results
 =======